 Tim has asked me to pick the charity but I’ll leave it to the winner to do that.
 I’m typically not big on NPO’s but UNICEF does great work on behalf of children around the world so I suggest you make your donation to them.
 Currently, they’re providing support to victims of the Nepal earthquake, so donations are very much needed.
 According to Charity Navigator, over 90% of UNICEF’s expenses are spent on programs and services, so your donation will be well spent.
 Regardless of whether there’s a small prize involved or not, UNICEF is a great organization to support.

 So if you want a chance to generate 5,000 – 25,000 points every month in exchange for a one-time tax-deductible donation, simply leave a comment in this post by 11:59 PM (PT) today letting me know which charity you’d like to support with your $20 donation.
-I’ll randomly choose a winner and announce it here at 1:00 AM (PT), along with instructions on how to get the prize delivered.
-I know it seems silly to do a “giveaway” for something you essentially have to pay for, but doing it this way ensures Tim’s inbox isn’t bombarded with requests and that everyone who wants the card has a fair chance at getting it.
+I’ll randomly choose a winner and announce it here at 1:00 AM (PT).
+Along with instructions on how to get the prize delivered.
+I know it seems silly to do a “giveaway” for something you essentially have to pay for.
+Doing it this way ensures that Tim’s inbox isn’t bombarded with requests.
+Plus, everyone who wants the card has a fair chance at getting it.

 Subscribe to Blog via Email